chef/knife-google/README.md

 to specify the username and the identity file for that user.
 Make sure to use the private key file (e.g. `~/.ssh/id_rsa`) for the identity file and *not* the public key file.

+If you would like to set up your server with a service account, provide the --gce-service-account-scopes argument during server creation.
+The service account associated with your project will be used by default unless otherwise specified with the optional --gce-service-account-name argument.

 See the extended options that also allow bootstrapping the node with `knife google server create --help`.